Fed's Tarullo questions benefits of big banks

 In his speech Tarullo also highlighted a section of the law that requires the Fed to consider the systemic risk implications of any mergers between financial firms.

-The Fed's contemplation of the Capital One-ING online banking merger is the first test of that provision.
+In a first test of that provision, the Fed is weighing whether to approve Capital One Financial Corp's (COF.N) proposed acquisition of ING Groep NV's ING.AS online bank ING Direct.

-Next week the Fed is set to hold a public hearing on the deal, which would create the seventh-largest U.S. bank, according to SNL Financial, a financial services data firm.
+Next week the Fed is set to hold a public hearing on the deal, which would create the 7th-largest U.S. bank, according to SNL Financial, a financial services data firm.

 "Instead, it appears we have been instructed to add any increased systemic risk to the list of adverse effects that could result from the merger and then determine whether the benefits to the public of the acquisition outweigh these adverse effects," Tarullo said.

+Some consumer groups have has pressured the Fed to closely scrutinize the systemic risk posed by the deal.

-Capital One has said the proposed ING online bank deal poses no systemic risk, and has noted that even after the deal the bank would be far smaller than the largest U.S. banks.
+Capital One has said no such risk would result and have noted that even after the deal the bank would be far smaller then the largest U.S. banks.

-Big bank executives have fought back against calls to shrink large financial institutions.
-Jamie Dimon, chief executive of JPMorgan Chase, the second-largest U.S. bank, used his annual letter to shareholders last year to blast the "demonization" of large banks and corporations.

-He said large companies such as Ford Motor Co, Boeing Co and Google Inc, and municipalities need banking partners with sufficiently large balance sheets to finance global transactions and offer a range of financial products.